superfly/corrosion/doc/deploy-on-fly/launch.md

 $ cp examples/fly/fly.toml .
 ```

+### Launch a new app

-Launch a new app on Fly.io and follow the prompts.
+Launch a new app on Fly.io, using the example Dockerfile.

 ```bash
 $ fly launch --dockerfile examples/fly/Dockerfile
 ```

 Confirm that you would like to copy the configuration from this file to the new app.
 You don't need any other databases for this exercise.
 Confirm that you want to deploy now.

 Fly Launch will build the Docker image, create a storage volume, and deploy your new Corrosion app on a single Fly Machine.

 Once deployment is complete, you can check that all is well with `fly status` and `fly logs`.

+### Add a second node

-Add the second node, in [another part of the world](https://fly.io/docs/reference/regions/) if you like:
+Scale up to two Machines.
+Put the second one in [another part of the world](https://fly.io/docs/reference/regions/) if you like:

 ```bash
 $ fly scale count 1 --region <second-fly-region>